 In pizza retailing, innovation is a key factor in bringing in customers.
 But beyond introducing new toppings and playing with the base, what potential for innovation is there?
-To solve this challenge [?What If?] helped the team from Pizza Hut stop thinking about products and start thinking about insights and unmet needs.
+To solve this challenge, innovation experts ?What If! helped the team from Pizza Hut stop thinking about products and start thinking about insights and unmet needs.

-The team got out of the office and into restaurants and the lives of their consumers - going at a variety of times during the day, sitting and eating with real customers, not just talking to the staff and restaurant managers, but finding out what it’s really like to take your family out and about.
+The team got out of the office and into restaurants and the lives of their consumers.
+They went out at various times during the day, sitting and eating with real customers – not just talking to the staff and restaurant managers, but finding out what it’s really like to take your family out and about.

 But if you’re a family restaurant with a core target of mums, you really do need to worry about Mum losing out all the time.
-So the idea of the 4forALL Pizza was born from this insight – 4 individual square pizzas, each with its own individual topping that come together to be purchased as a single unit.
-Everyone gets their favourite topping, no one has to compromise - not even Mum!
+So the idea of the 4forALL Pizza was born from this insight – 4 square pizzas, each with its own individual topping but all of them purchased together as a single unit.
+Everyone gets their favourite topping so no-one has to compromise - not even Mum!

 Initially launched as the Quad in the UK, this was the first example of a real product innovation coming from the UK as opposed to being drawn from the US innovation pipeline.
-The concept then landed on American shores, was reframed and tweaked to create the 4forALL Pizza and was launched by Jessica Simpson at Superbowl 2004.
-Sales records were broken as the largest pizza company in the world saw sales go through the roof across the company’s 7,000 stores.
+The concept then landed on American shores, where it was reframed and tweaked to create the 4forALL Pizza that was launched by Jessica Simpson at Super Bowl 2004.
+Sales records were broken as the largest pizza company in the world saw purchases go through the roof across its 7000 stores.